Laserbeam31/bts-touring-networking-documentation-public/bts_touring_small_hp_switches_configuration.md

 ===============================================

 The small HP PoE-capable switches are useful for a number of BTS applications.
-They are especially useful for large events involving the touring racks, because the Cisco switches in the touring racks (see "touring racks" file) cannot supply PoE.
+They are especially useful for large events involving the touring racks, because the Cisco switches in the touring racks (see _bts_touring_switches_details.md_ file) cannot supply PoE.

 Due to their versatility, these switches do not have a particular permanent configuration setup.
-But a couple of common scenarios are discussed below.
+A couple of common config scenarios are discussed below.

 Credentials:
 ------------